kddubey/cappr/docs/source/2_motivation.rst

    assert completion in class_names

-If you've made it this far, then I'm sure you know that implementing ``post_process`` can be challenging, as the ``completion`` is sampled from the space of all possible sequences of tokens.
+Herein lies the problem.
+Because if you've made it this far, then I'm sure you know that implementing ``post_process`` can be challenging, as the ``completion`` is sampled from the space of all possible sequences of tokens.
 This means you'll likely have to deal with the cases where:

 - The ``completion`` includes multiple plausible classes from ``class_names``